 As well as having its own share of UFO sightings to boast about, many believe a portal exists on the grounds of, or even within, the chapel itself.
 Some even site this as an explanation as to the huge number of sightings in the region.
 That the portal is essentially a “wormhole” to another part of the universe.
 One which aliens are seemingly using to travel between their world and ours.

 Author, Brian Allan, believes the portal not only exists but “sinister forces right here on Earth” also know about it.
 Not only that, according to Allan’s theories, these sinister forces already possess the knowledge to use the portal.
 Allan further believes that “specific frequencies” will open the portal should they be re-created within the grounds of Rosslyn Chapel.

 There are several interesting things about Allan’s references to frequencies.
 Nikola Tesla would once state that to understand the universe you had to understand “frequency and vibration!”
 This has proven and continues to prove very true.
-Furthermore, other theorists have made very similar claims regarding frequency being key to opening a portal at Rosslyn Chapel.

 Due to the strange patterns on the equally strange cubes that hang from the arch inside of the chapel, many investigators have suggested the art of Cymatics as being the key to unlocking any portals that may exist.
 Cymatics involves powder on a metal sheet, that will arrange itself into a shape or symbol once a frequency causes the plate to vibrate.
 When the frequency changes, so will the resulting symbol.

 The first video below looks at Cymatics.
 The second looks some of the conspiracies that surround Rosslyn Chapel.

 Of course, if there is any truth to the theories that Cymatics is key to unlocking the cubes of Rosslyn Chapel, that presents another question.
 One which can also be asked of other aspects of the building.